 To enrol in the PADI Rescue Diver course, you must

 - Be trained and current for first aid and CPR within the previous two years.
-We can provide this course onsite also.
+We can provide the Emergency first response onsite.

 After completing Emergency First Response and the PADI Rescue Diver course, you should take the PADI Master Scuba diver challenge or for those looking to go professional the PADI Divemaster Course.